ropensci/roweb3/content/blog/2024-09-10-localization-guide/index.en.md

 4. [Translation and Review Guidelines](https://translationguide.ropensci.org/howtoreview.html): This section offers a detailed guide on translating and reviewing our resources.
 It covers how to contribute to a new or existing language project and manage the localization and translation process.
 It also provides technical and general review guidelines to ensure translation quality.

-5. [Specific Guidelines](https://translationguide.ropensci.org/specific_guidelines.html): This chapter varies by language.
+5. [Specific Guidelines](https://translationguide.ropensci.org/specific_guidelines.html): This chapter has specific content for each language.
 It contains specific guidelines for localizing and translating content based on community agreements.
 For instance, the rules defined by the Spanish-speaking community may differ from those of the English-speaking community.
 This section also addresses the localization of citations, code, diagrams, and data, and includes a glossary.

 6. [NEWS](https://translationguide.ropensci.org/booknews.html): This section documents all changes made to the guidelines in each version.